There is now a draft manual! (see below).

 Daily builds are published here automatically; we strongly encourage always using the latest build.

-- Consult the Install page before installing VCC for the first time.
+Install page before installing VCC for the first time.

 - We strongly recommend working through the VCC tutorial (below).